-US Expat Taxes: A Complete 2023 Guide
+US Expat Taxes: Guide to Filing in 2024

 Are you an American living abroad or considering a move to another country?
 If so, you will need to be aware of how the US taxes its citizens overseas.
 Unfortunately, the US tax code is nothing if not complex—especially for expats.
 To help clear up these complex requirements, we’ve put together a simple list of facts everyone should know about taxes for expats.

 - American citizens must file a US Federal Tax Return no matter where they live in the world.

 - Several tax credits and deductions are available to help expats reduce or erase their US tax bills, such as the Foreign Earned Income Credit and the Foreign Tax Credit.